B.A. Pass: Plot

 Mukesh comes to Johnny's house and stays with him.
 Sarika refuses to stay in touch with him, and makes sure that none of her female friends who were Mukesh's clients entertain him.
 Frustrated, Mukesh asks Johnny to visit Sarika and ask for the money she owes him.
-Johnny returns to say that she refused to do so and threatened to call the police.
+Johnny returns to say that she refused to pay and threatened to call the police.

-Meanwhile, Mukesh's sisters are having a hard time at the orphanage.
+Meanwhile, M's sisters are having a hard time at the orphanage.
 Out of desperation, Mukesh decides to offer his sexual services to men.
 In the process, he is raped and beaten up by a gang.

 Feeling betrayed by Sarika and holding her responsible for his misery, Mukesh barges into her home and demands the money that is due to him.
 Sarika says she gave the money to Johnny, but Mukesh refuses to believe her.
-Sarika's husband, Ashok, arrives suddenly, and to prove her innocence Sarika makes an unsuspecting Mukesh stab her lightly to make it look like he attacked her.
+Ashok arrives suddenly, and to prove her innocence, Sarika makes an unsuspecting Mukesh stab her lightly to make it look like he attacked her.
 In a state of shock, Mukesh stabs her three more times till she dies, in front of Ashok.
 Mukesh then runs away to Johnny's house.

 Shortly, he receives a call from his sisters who have run away from the orphanage, and need his help.
 Mukesh realises that Sarika told the truth, and Johnny has packed up and left the country with his money.
 He receives another call from his sisters to pick them up at the railway station.
 Mukesh tells them to wait till he arrives.
 On his way, he is seen by the police who chase him to the top of a building's balcony.
 As the police point a gun at him, he gets yet another call from his sisters.
-Mukesh while trapped, commits suicide by jumping off the balcony and dies on the spot.
+Mukesh, now trapped on the balcony, jumps to his death.